Describly/scrapper/readme.md

    - Without Docker:
      - Set the `$username` & `$password` variable value with your username and password.
-     - No go to you terminal and run the below command -
+     - Now go to you terminal and run the below command -
         ```shell script
         php Main.php
         ```